 Your vehicle's three-way catalytic converter is designed to reduce the pollutants in your vehicle's exhaust.
 Use only unleaded fuel in your vehicle.
-If you use leaded fuel, you could damage your three-way catalytic converter, and other emission control components.
+If you use leaded fuel, you could damage your three-way catalytic converter, and other engine components.

-Malfunction Indicator Lamp (SERVICE ENGINE SOON light) The Malfunction Indicator Lamp (SERVICE ENGINE SOONlight) on your instrument panel lets you know when your emission system needs service.
+The Malfunction Indicator (SERVICE ENGINE SOON) lamp on your instrument panel lets you know when your emission system needs service.
 The light will come on briefly when you start your engine to let you know that the system is working.
 If it does not come on when you start your engine, or if it comes on and stays on while you're driving, your system may need service.
 Your vehicle should still be driveable, but you should have your system serviced right away.